How to make more cash in the S&P 500

 • Healthcare: Usually more stable, providing essential services.

 Stock prices decline and investor sentiment turns negative in bear markets.
 Defensive sectors like utilities, consumer staples, and healthcare outperform others during these periods.
-These sectors provide essential goods and services that people need regardless of economic conditions, making them more resilient during downturns.
-Investors seek safety in these sectors to protect their portfolios from significant losses.

-Economic conditions influence sector performance:
+Basically, economic conditions influence sector performance.

 • Expansion: Consumer discretionary and financials tend to outperform.